15 Press Release Best Practices to Boost Small Business PR

 - Freshsales: Once visitors have clicked your CTA link and landed on your website or designated landing page, CRMs like Freshsales track buying signals, sales, and other conversions.
 It does so by tracking visitors’ website behavior, including where they click, what content they interact with, and when they purchase or book an appointment on your website.
 As such, it tracks customer journeys throughout the sales funnel all the way to purchase.

-- eReleases: With top services like eReleases, you can access reports as soon as two hours after sending a press release with data showing progress against your goals.
+- eReleases: With top press release services like eReleases, you can access reports as soon as two hours after sending a press release with data showing progress against your goals.
 For example, if your goal is to be seen as a thought leader in your industry, you can see how many industry-related outlets ran your story.
 If it’s conversions, you can see how many readers clicked on your CTA.

 Frequently Asked Questions